A German lift manufacturer was quoted in the Financial Times this week talking about future sources of demand for its products:

 But Bessembinder (96%/4%)… Isn’t active in the too hard bucket (the unrewarded idiosyncratic risk) for the median investor, or does dispersion make it all worthwhile?
 And if you’re a macro investor, do you then have it better (rates/ liquidity/geopolitical analysis; rather than moats, TAM, P&L and balance sheets) or worse than a stock picker?
 The problem for both approaches is that many more things can happen than will.

 Open ended fund mangers are a special case.
 They invest for AUM preservation not investor returns.
-Fees and the need to hold cash for redemptions then practically guarantee underperforming index tracking.
+Fees, overtrading, passive inflow effects and the need for them to hold cash for redemptions then practically guarantee that they (as a group) underperform broad index tracking.

 Isn’t it all in the price (already)?
 Where’s the edge over the price signals of Mr Market?
 Not saying the EMH holds in all circumstances (it doesn’t), but you have to respect the price as a rebuttable starting point.